kassko/data-mapper/README.md

 }
 ```

-You can keep your object agnostic of mapping if you use a mapping format file like yaml_file or php_file and put your callbacks in a mapping extension class.
+You can keep your object agnostic of mapping if you use one of the outer mapping format and put your callbacks in a mapping extension class.

 Your mapping file:
 ```yaml